vmware/terraform-provider-vmc/README.md

 ## Connect to VMC and create a testing sddc

-Update following fields in the main.ft with your infra settings
+Update following fields in the [main.tf](main.tf) with your infra settings

 * refresh_token
 * csp_url